b23prodtm/balena-cloud-apps/README.md

 It takes a few minutes for the docker machine to pull, update local images and to push them to the repository.
 They take the name `$DOCKER_USER/<image>` and get a public URL at `https://hub.docker.com/r/$DOCKER_USER/<image>`

 ## Deploy
-Deploy to Docker or BalenOS, easy, choose targets:
+Deploy to Docker or BalenaOS, easy, choose targets:

     balena_deploy .